philhartung/aes67-monitor/README.md

 # AES67 Monitor App
 Cross plattform AES67 monitoring app.
 The app was primarily tested in a hybrid Dante/AES67 environment.
 Features include:
- * Auto Discovery via Session Announcement Protocol and manual adding streams by pasting SDP data is supported
+ * Auto discovery of streams via Session Announcement Protocol and manually adding streams by pasting SDP data
  * Filter and sort streams
  * listen to streams by selecting which channels you want to listen to (Stereo and Mono supported)
- * wide format support: 44100Hz, 48000Hz and 96000Hz (and more) if the soundcard supports it, L16 and L24 PCM, all packet times according to AES67 spec are supported and any other ptime should work as well and 1 to 8 channels are supported
+ * wide format support: 44100Hz, 48000Hz and 96000Hz (and more) if the soundcard supports it, L16 and L24 PCM with up to 8 channels and all packet times according to AES67 spec are supported
  * Settings for Network interface, audio device, buffering for RTP and more

 Here are some screenshots of how the app looks: